UCLALibrary/ftva-lab-data/README.md

 and may work with other IDEs like PyCharm.
 For VS Code, it also installs the Python, Black (formatter), and Flake8 (linter) extensions.

+When prompted by VS Code, click "Reopen in container".
+This will (re)build the Django container, `ftva-lab-data-django`.
+It will also
+(re)build a copy of that container, `vsc-ftva-lab-data-<long_hash>-uid`, install VS Code development tools & extensions within that container, and start the `docker compose` system.
+VS Code will be connected to the Django container, with all code available for editing in that context.

 The project's directory is available within the container at `/home/django/ftva-lab-data`.

 #### PostgreSQL container